What No One Tells You About Brand Deals (The Good, The Bad, and The Ugly)

 1. Lowball Offers & Exposure Payments

 Some companies love to hit you with, “We don’t have a budget, but we’d love to gift you our product in exchange for a post.”
-While free stuff can be fun, your content is work—and work deserves payment.
-Baby, my rent is not paid in free skincare.
+While free stuff can be fun, your content is work, and work deserves payment.
+Rent is not paid in free skincare.

 Newer influencers often accept these lowball deals because they think it’ll lead to paid work later.
 Spoiler alert: Most of the time, it won’t.
 Brands will keep offering you “gifts” instead of real money.